 We invite theoretical contributions that utilize existing and novel macroeconomic modeling approaches as well as empirical studies, in particular, those focusing on the dimensions of gender inequalities relevant to the countries of Sub-Saharan Africa and other low-income economies.
 We are also interested in papers that provide a comprehensive picture of state of the art, identify gaps, and indicate directions for future research.
 We encourage submissions from young scholars and scholars from the Global South.

 The Levy Economics Institute of Bard College is organizing the workshop with the generous support of The William and Flora Hewlett Foundation.
 The organizers will cover accommodations and travel-related expenses.
-Please click here to submit your abstract.
+Accepted participants can access more information on the password-protected site.